robpilgrim/binascii/README.md

 # HOW TO:
-`to compile the app simply type "make"`
+`to compile it simply type "make"`

 # HELP PAGE
 ```